HumptyDumpty0412/pands-Progect/README.md

 ....and Plotly (vizualizatoin tools)
 Before I had started something to do with code I used a "import ...as..." for all libraries.
-During whole process i had a troble with command git push in CMDR and suddenly open for yourself adding files inside of my repository
+During whole process i had a troble with command git push in CMDR and suddenly open for yourself adding files inside of my repository unfortunatly Im stuck for hours with problems install pip,conda,matplot in CMD...looks like something wrong with PATH.
+I cant go farther then fix it.
+I tried change PATH by hands.
+After I delete old version and install the new Anaconda but unssucsesfully.